chid-mulesoft/mule-deploy-project/README.md

     3. MMC
     4. API Manager (post Anypoint Platform Crowd release)

 1 - 3 are Mule Runtime Related deployment targets.
-During the deployment phase, target Mule runtime will be customzied (mostly related to Cloud and ARM deployment, on-premises deployment has limited customization during deployment, i.e only application scope variables and it requires Mule 3.9.x or after).
+During the deployment phase, target Mule runtime will be customzied to fullfil the deployment task.
+This is mostly related to Cloud and ARM deployment and not much for on-premises deployment.For Cloud deployment, user can customize the Mule Runtime version, woker size, deployment region, application name etc. For On-premesis deployment, the target Mule runtime is maintained and setup alredy, so deployment task can only customize the application scope variables and this also requires Mule 3.9.x or after.

 4 are API Manager related deployment target.
 It focuses on the provision and configure the API instance in API manager,  for various aspects of the API, such as
     1. Client Application